-- What is happening with the Bloorview School Authority and our nursery schools? - Do we have child care resources? - Should school staff continue to use CaviWipes to clean school equipment even though Cavi Wipes are in high demand/short supply and the equipment haven't been used since March?
+- What is happening with the Bloorview School Authority and our nursery schools? - Should school staff continue to use CaviWipes to clean school equipment even though Cavi Wipes are in high demand/short supply and the equipment haven't been used since March?